halomod/hmf/README.rst

 Halo Mass Function for any input cosmology, redshift, dark matter model, virial overdensity or several other variables.
 Addition of further variables should be simple.

-It is also the backend to `HMFcalc`, the online HMF calculator at <hmf.icrar.org>.
+It is also the backend to `HMFcalc`, the online HMF calculator at http://hmf.icrar.org.

 Documentation
 -------------
-There will be documentation soon.
+You can find the documentation at http://hmf.readthedocs.org

 Attribution
 -----------
 Please cite `Murray, Power and Robotham (2013)
 <http://http://arxiv.org/abs/1306.6721>`_ if you find this code useful in your
-research
+research.

 License
 -------